 Performance and real impact

-Speed impact is dramatic but conscious: Tor routes your traffic through 3 volunteer relays across the world, each limits throughput by its bandwidth.
-Average global Tor throughput remains 2-15 Mbps despite 7800 active nodes.
+Speed impact is dramatic but conscious: Tor routes your traffic through 3 volunteer relays across the world, and each one limits throughput by its bandwidth.
+Usable throughput over Tor stays low (a few Mbps) because the network's total capacity depends on the hardware and bandwidth donated by volunteers.

-The speed vs anonymity trade-off is conscious and accepted for legitimate uses.
+The speed-vs-anonymity trade-off is conscious and accepted for the legitimate uses this architecture is designed to serve.

 Legitimate use cases in 2026